 By Michael Schmela, Executive Advisor

 The challenges of the energy transition are manifold – and so are the solutions.
 With digitalization and storage being the backbone of a future sector-coupled flexible energy system offering clean energy for all in the European Union, SolarPower Europe is looking for the brightest business ideas in this field.
-At the Digital Solar & Storage 2018 Conference, SolarPower Europe will present a first award with the same name – the Digitial Solar & Storage 2018 Start-up Award.
+At the Digital Solar & Storage 2018 Conference, SolarPower Europe will present the first award with the same name – the Digital Solar & Storage 2018 Start-up Award.
 The prize money is 5000 Euros.

 Who: The competition will be open to early start-ups active in the field of digitalization and solar storage.
-The companies need to be already VC-backed (but are not yet making revenues from product sales) and have less than 10 employees.
+The companies need to be already VC-backed (but are not yet making revenue from product sales) and have less than 10 employees.

 How: Interested early start-ups have to send a 3-page presentation explaining their business idea.
 A jury will evaluate the incoming presentations, select 8 companies for a longlist, which will all receive a free entry ticket to the event.
-Of these, the jury will shortlist 4 companies that will be offered the opportunity to present their business idea to the audience of the Digital Solar & Storage 2018 Conference.
+Of these, the jury will shortlist 4 companies that will be offered the opportunity to present their business idea to the audience at the Digital Solar & Storage 2018 Conference.
 The winner will be selected through a vote by the audience.

-If you have any questions, like to apply or sponsor the Digital Solar & Storage Award Event, please contact: Michael Schmela at email@example.com
+If you have any questions, would like to apply or sponsor the Digital Solar & Storage Award Event, please contact: Michael Schmela at email@example.com

 About the Digital Solar & Storage event:

-Join us on 4-5 December 2018 in BMW World to discuss the latest trends shaping tomorrow’s energy supply and meet 150+ high-level executives from utilities, digital innovators and storage solution suppliers
+Join us on 4-5 December 2018 in BMW World to discuss the latest trends shaping tomorrow’s energy supply and meet 150+ high-level executives from utilities, digital innovators and storage solution suppliers.

 Register here: http://www.digitalsolar-storage.org/register/